ElektraInitiative/libelektra/src/plugins/hosts/README.md

 The `/etc/hosts` file is a simple text file that associates IP addresses with hostnames, one line per IP address.
 The format is described in `hosts(5)`.

+The `hosts` plugins transforms the information of this file to the following structure.
+The keys directly below `ipv4` or `ipv6` are host names of IPv4 or IPv6 addresses, respectively.
+The keys directly below these keys are aliases.
+The IP addresses themselves are stored as values.

 ## Special values

 ### Hostnames

-Canonical hostnames are stored as key names with their IP address as value.
+Canonical hostnames are stored as key base names with their IP addresses as value.

 ### Aliases

-Aliases are stored as sub keys with a read only duplicate of the associated IP address as value.
+Aliases are stored as keys directly below canonical hostnames with a read-only duplicate of the associated IP address as value.

 ### Comments